srackham/drake/README.md

 - `action` is an optional function (`type Action = (this: Task) => any;`) that is run if the task is selected for execution.

+### touch
+`function touch(...files: string[]): void;`

+Update the modification time of each file to the current time.
+If a file does not exist then create a zero length file.
+Missing parent directory paths are also created.

 ### writeFile
 `function writeFile(filename: string, text: string): void;`